-The arm to pole connection on mast arm structures shall be "through-bolted" (tapped connections are not permitted).
+Design the arm to pole connections on mast arm structures as "through-bolted" (tapped connections are not permitted).

-Regardless of the design wind speed for the pole and arm, the torsional resistance of foundations for all Mast Arm Assemblies shall be based upon a service wind speed of 70 mph with a safety factor of 1.0.
+Regardless of the design wind speed for the pole and arm, base the torsional resistance of foundations for all mast arm Assemblies on a service wind speed of 85 mph with a safety factor of 1.0.